polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

     -   Global Azure cloud: The South Central US and Canada Central regions will be used for the production instances of the public facing applications.
 The following applications will be deployed to Global Azure cloud:

-        -   Web App for the Mortgage Application application code.
+        -   Web App for the Mortgage Application code.

-        -   Azure Blob Storage for hosting private and public PDF files as well as for implementing Cloud Witness for SQL Server Always On Availability Group
+        -   Azure Storage blobs for hosting private and public PDF files as well as for implementing Cloud Witness for SQL Server Always On Availability Group

+        -   Azure Traffic Manager for routing web traffic to either the Azure public web apps or the web apps on Azure Stack Hub.

         -   Azure CDN for caching publicly accessible PDF files.

-        -   Azure Traffic Manager for routing web traffic to either the Azure public web apps or the web apps on Azure Stack Hub.

 1. List the services and components that will be deployed to each Azure Stack Hub integrated system.
-For each system, service, and componenent, provide their basic function.
+For each system, service, and component, provide their basic function.

     -   An Azure Stack Hub region will be deployed into the FT datacenter in Dallas, TX.
 The following resources will be deployed into that Azure Stack Hub region:

+        -   Mortgage Applications web app, Mortgage Admin web app, their corresponding APIs, and Function App to implement the functionality currently provided by Windows services.
+This will require installation of the Azure Stack Hub Azure App resource provider.

+        -   Azure Storage blobs for PDFs.

+        -   Azure Storage queues for the Mortgage Application messaging.

         -   Two Windows Server 2019 VMs with SQL Server 2019 installed, hosting the Web App DB and Customer Data databases which are members of the same Always On Availability Group with the synchronous-commit mode.
 One of the VMs hosts the primary replicas while the other one hosts the secondary replicas.

-        -   Mortgage Applications web app, Mortgage Admin web app, their corresponding APIs, and Function App to implement the functionality currently provided by Windows services.
-This will require installation of the Azure Stack Hub Azure App resource provider.

-        -   Azure Blob Storage for PDFs.

-        -   Azure Queue Storage for the Mortgage Application messaging.

         -   A VNet-to-VNet VPN connection to the virtual networks hosting the Windows Server 2019 VM with SQL Server 2019 installed on the Azure Stack Hub integrated system in the FT datacenter in Chicago, IL.
 This is necessary for Always On Availability Group Members in two different Azure Stack Hub regions to replicate.